-To better understand how a snow guard works, you’ll first need to understand that there are two basic snow retention categories: Pad-style snow guards and fence or pipe-style snow guards.
+To better understand how snow guards work, you’ll first need to understand that there are two basic snow retention categories: Pad-style snow guards and fence or pipe-style snow guards.
 Let’s focus on pad-style for this post.

 Traditional pad-style snow guards are intentionally manufactured to be wider than they are tall – this prevents the pads from toppling from side to side.
 The flat strap you see on most pad-style snow guards is there in part to reduce lifting, while the cupped “cap” holds snow more effectively than those with no cupping.
 We’ve even seen some with the cupped “cap” inverted, so it tends to function more as a snow deflector than as a snow management device.